Black Jack, Kansas

 Battle of Black Jack, Kansas site by Kathy Alexander.

-After the Civil War, traffic along the Santa Fe Trail began to dwindle, especially after the Kansas Pacific Railroad to Ellsworth was completed.
+After the Civil War, traffic along the Santa Fe Trail began to dwindle, especially after the completion of the Kansas Pacific Railroad to Ellsworth.
 The post office was closed on October 20, 1894, and the town was soon abandoned.

 The site is located near U.S. Highway 56, about three miles east of Baldwin City, with interpretive signs pointing out where the battle started and ended.
 The old townsite is partially within Robert Hall Pearson Memorial Park.
 Located adjacent to and immediately south of the Black Jack Highway Park, the Ivan Boyd Prairie Preserve contains some of the best-preserved and managed native prairie in Douglas County, Kansas.
 The site is well known for containing evidence of the wagon ruts caused by travel along the Santa Fe Trail.